walles/headsetharry/README.md

 `Languages: Swedish (Sweden), English (US)`.
 Clicking that box should take you to an activity listing all languages supported by our language detection.
 Next to each language there should be a checkbox.
+* The configured-languages list should default to the system language (if available, what if not?).
+* Somehow try to help / inform the user if the language they want has no TTS available.
 * For incoming messages, identify exactly the languages that have been configured in the settings.
 * Should we support speaking over Bluetooth SCO if available and